All Products

 The base price includes 200 Mbps.
 You can increase the bandwidth to a value from 200 Mbps to 15,000 Mbps.

-The peak bandwidth of Internet traffic that can be protected.
-The billable bandwidth is the greater of the inbound or outbound traffic bandwidth values.
+The peak bandwidth of protected internet traffic.
+The billable bandwidth is the greater of the inbound or outbound traffic.

 Expansion fee: USD 7/Mbps/month

-If the expandable bandwidth range does not meet your requirements, contact your account manager.
+If the expandable bandwidth range does not meet your needs, contact your account manager.

-The base price includes 1 NAT firewall.
+The base price includes 1 instance.
 You can increase the number to a value from 1 to 100.

-The base price includes 2 units by default, and the number of units can be scaled from 2 to 1,000.
+The base price includes 2 instances.
+You can increase the number to a value from 2 to 1,000.

-The number of NAT firewalls that you can create.
-One NAT Gateway instance corresponds to one NAT firewall.
+The number of NAT firewalls you can create.
+Each NAT Gateway instance corresponds to one NAT firewall.

 Expansion fee: USD 32/instance/month.

-The base price does not include this item.
+Not included in the base price.
 You can expand the bandwidth to a value from 5 Mbps to 1,000 Mbps.

 The base price includes 10 Mbps.
 You can increase the bandwidth to a value from 10 Mbps to 5,000 Mbps.